aposcic/pcp-roonbridge-extension/README.md

 ### Updating

 To update the Roon Bridge to the latest available version, the installer scripts provided here will need to be run again.
 In-place updating via the built-in Roon mechanism will not work.

+### Startup Script Options

+In addition to simply starting Roon Bridge alongside the piCorePlayer system, the startup script that is automatically placed under "User command #1" supports the use of arguments to modify its behavior:
+* `/opt/RoonBridge/pcp-start.sh -d` disables Roon Bridge startup completely.
+* `/opt/RoonBridge/pcp-start.sh -c` enables Roon Bridge startup conditionally.
+Roon Bridge will start only if the SqueezeLite auto-start option in piCorePlayer is turned off.